syncfusion-content/javascript-docs/js/PivotGrid/Paging.md

 The properties associated to paging are:

-* EnablePaging – This property is used to enable/disable paging in the PivotClient control.
+* EnablePaging: This property is used to enable/disable paging in the pivot client control.
-* PagerOptions.CategoricalPageSize - Specifies the number of categorical columns to be displayed within a page of the PivotClient control.
+* PagerOptions.CategoricalPageSize: Specifies the number of categorical columns to be displayed within a page of the pivot client control.
-* PagerOptions.SeriesPageSize - Specifies the number of series rows to be displayed within a page of the PivotClient control.
+* PagerOptions.SeriesPageSize: Specifies the number of series rows to be displayed within a page of the pivot client control.
-* PagerOptions.CategoricalCurrentPage - Sets the current page of the categorical axis in PivotClient control.
+* PagerOptions.CategoricalCurrentPag: Sets the current page of the categorical axis in the pivot client control.
-* PagerOptions.SeriesCurrentPage - Sets the current page of the series axis in PivotClient control.
+* PagerOptions.SeriesCurrentPage: Sets the current page of the series axis in the pivot client control.

-In client mode, the page setting for categorical and series axes are needed to be set in the data source property by using the following properties.
+In client mode, the page setting for categorical and series axes are needed to be set in the data source property by using the following properties:

 [`categoricalPageSize`](/api/js/ejpivotgrid#members:datasource-pageroptions-categoricalpagesize) - Allows to set the number of categorical columns to be displayed in each page on applying the paging.